tylercorbett/secberus-test/DESIGN.md

 #### Why no redux?

 I didn't feel like I needed it.
 I'd rather just build the UI than spend a lot of time setting up Redux.
 If I were to expand on this app, I'd add Redux in for sure.

+#### Why only a master branch?

+I'm the only engineer on this project.
+In a production env I would create a PR into a development branch.
+From there we could merge dev into master for a release.